aplteam/Tatin/docs/TatinsLoadAndUpdateStrategy.md

 It requires a path to a folder that holds a file `apl-dependencies.txt`  and a file `apl-buildlist.json`.

-This user command would check whether there are any better top-level versions available and report its findings to the session.
+This user command would check whether there are any "better" top-level versions available and report its findings to the session.

 I> `CheckForBetterVersion` does not bother to look out for dependencies because we load exact versions anyway.

 Note that a top-level package carries a 1 as `depth` in the `apl-buildlist.json` file.

-As usual Tatin would consider packages with different major numbers different, so by default you will get only a list of packages that have the same group-name, package-name and major version number then your top-level packages.
+As usual Tatin would consider packages with different major numbers different, so by default you will get only a list of packages that have the same group-name, package-name and major version number as your top-level packages.

-It is then up to you to take action: you may or may not install a better package that is available.
+It is then up to you to take action: you may or may not install a "better" package that is available.

-A> ### Better major versions
+A> ### "Better" major versions
 A> When you specify the `-major` flag of the `CheckForBetterVersion` user command then the user command will only report better major versions.